gregoooh/music_apriori_recommender/Spotify-Recomendation.md

 # Graphical Illustration

 We can also visualise these rules from the Apriori algorithm to construct a graph.
-Lets start with the same artist, Paramore
+Lets start with the another artist, Panic!
+At The Disco

 ``` r
 artist = "Panic!
 At The Disco"